dev1lmini/react-router-hoc/README.md

 ### Validation rules

-_Route HOC provides a way to declare validation rules for route params, once you apply the rule it will influence route matching._
+_Route HOC provides a way to declare validation rules for path and query params, once you apply the rule it will influence route matching._

+**Path params**
 ```tsx
   role: Route.params.oneOf("customer", "employee"),
   region: Route.params.string,